eddieantonio/cmput296/lab-6.md

 Overview
 ========

- - Create an HTML and CSS page from scratch, using
+ - Create an HTML and CSS page from scratch
+ - Create a form to GET information from an external resource

 Materials